 The Bridget Riley Art Foundation

 Alexandra Tommasini is an art historian based in London.
-She currently works for Bridget Riley cataloguing and researching the artist’s extensive body of work.
-Alexandra received a B.A.
-(2002) in Art History an Italian from UCLA, an M.A.
-(2005) from University of Exeter and a PhD (2014) from the Courtauld Institute of Art.
-Alexandra’s research interests include the history and theory of photography, with a focus on the work of Italian photographer Gabriele Basilico, as well as post-war British art.
-Her work has been published in Immediations, Visual Studies, and Modern Italy.
-Recently in 2016 she co-organised the seminar A Photographer’s Sense of Space: Looking at the Work of Gabriele Basilico at the University of Westminster, London.
-Alexandra is co-convener of Ph:.
+Her research interests include the history and theory of photography, with a focus on the work of Italian photographer Gabriele Basilico, as well as post-war British art.
+Her work has been published in Immediations, Visual Studies, Modern Italy, and Journal of European Studies.
+Recently she co-organised the seminar A Photographer’s Sense of Space: Looking at the Work of Gabriele Basilico held at the University of Westminster, London (2016).
+Alexandra holds a B.A. in Art History and Italian from UCLA, an M.A. from University of Exeter and a PhD from the Courtauld Institute of Art.
+She currently works as Collections Manager for Bridget Riley and the artist’s endowed foundation.
+Alexandra is also co-convener of Ph.